kopiro/homebridge-tapo-camera/README.md

 The plugin exposes the camera RTSP video feed, and toggle accessories to configure your automations.

+If your video feed is not working, try to check if any of the parameters at the video config can be tuned.
+You can use [https://sunoo.github.io/homebridge-camera-ffmpeg/configs](https://sunoo.github.io/homebridge-camera-ffmpeg/configs) to check if someone has already found the right values for your camera.

 ### Toggle accessories

 - _"Eyes"_ controls the privacy mode; when it's on it means that the camera is able to see